February 2, 1996

 The sixth-grade boy was seen in the school hallway, smashing the glass cover of the fire alarm box, and pulling the switch.
 He ran out the fire exit, across the playground, and up the hill overlooking the school, where his partner, a seventh grader, was watching through a rifle’s scope.

 When their classmates and teachers came filing out the doors for roll call, the two boys opened fire from the hillside, raining bullets down onto the playground.
-They even shot at the construction workers laying shingles on a nearby rooftop.
+They even shot at some construction workers who happened to be laying shingles on a nearby rooftop.
 A few minutes later, the police arrested the shooters as they emerged from the back of the woods, rifles in hand, trying to make their getaway.

 Both boys had been taught how to use guns by their parents, and had even been given .22’s of their own, but the guns they used in the attack were all stolen earlier that morning, from the younger boy’s grandfather.